zpainter/iassist/content/conferences/program-planning-manual.md

 **About three weeks before the conference**, send out the per-conference proposal submission form.

 Coordinator arrival may determine how topics are displayed (the more time one has, the more creative one may elect to be).
 Pre-proposed topics need to be listed on the display including the number of votes resulting from duplicate/multiple submissions.
-The display should be posted no later than **Tuesday morning (workshop day)**.
+The display should be posted no later than **Wednesday morning**.

 Listing new topics and voting must close by end-of-day the day before the session occurs to allow all votes to be tallied, and room assignments to be made.
 Provide final list with room assignments to Program Co-Chairs to include in Open Conf.
-Depending on timing of session, it may be possible to also announce the sessions at the Business Lunch.
+Depending on timing of session, it may be possible to also announce the sessions at the Business Lunch or during housekeeping prior to a Plenary.

 ### Mentoring Committee Coordinator